nano-labs/pyfwf3/README.md

         # then update table headers so 'age' and 'address' become available and
         # remove 'location' and 'state'
         self._update_headers()
-        # You will note that the new fields will be added at the end of the
+        # You will note that the new columns will be added at the end of the
         # table.
 If you want some specific column order just set self._headers
         # manually